xamarin/WebSharp/docs/getting-started/getting-started-websharp-electron-application.md

             }
         }
     //}
     ```

     By default the `namespace` is commented commented out.
 The reason for this that we use on the fly compiling and by convention, the class must be named `Startup` and it must have an `Invoke` method that matches the `Func<object,Task<object>>` delegate signature.

     > :bulb: When you specify C# source code this way the `WebSharp.js` assembly is automatically made available during the compile so there is no need to specify a reference to the assembly.

-    The code creates a reference to `NodeConsole` function that defines the console logging functions.
+    The code creates a reference to `WebSharpJs.NodeJS.Console` function that defines the console logging functions.

     The next lines will format the string passed and log it to the console, `Hello:  World` in this case.